310mc/https-310mc.github.io-tl/source/_posts/management_story/kanata.md

 {% endbubble %}

 {% bubble Kanata %}
-yes, that sounds good~ we still have so much more to go in our lives, after all.
+yes, that sounds good~ we still have so much more to go in our [lives], after all.

-there's no need to rush to the finish line, so let's take it easy~♪
+there is no need to rush to the finish line, so let's take it easy~♪
 {% endbubble %}

 <div toc>{% btn /management_story,, star, Index %}</div>